dk/Net-Eboks/README.md

 email clients to read my mail.

-1) Create a startup script, f.ex. for FreeBSD see `example/eboks2pop.freebsd`, and for Debian/Ubuntu see `examples/eboks2pop.debian`
+1) Create a startup script, f.ex. for FreeBSD see `example/eboks2pop.freebsd`, and for systemd-based unices see `examples/eboks2pop.service`

 2) Install *procmail* and *fetchmail*.
 Look into `example/procmailrc.local` and and `examples/fetchmail` (the latter needs to have permissions 0600).